-Neither a regular annuity, a supplemental annuity, nor a spouse annuity is payable for any month in which a retired employee, regardless of age, works for an employer covered under the Railroad Retirement Act, including labor organizations.
+Neither a regular annuity, a supplemental annuity, nor a spouse annuity is payable for any month in which a retired or disabled employee, regardless of age, works for an employer covered under the Railroad Retirement Act.
+This includes labor organizations.
 However, service for less than \$25 a month to a local lodge will not prevent payment of the annuity for that month.

-Retired employees and spouses who work for their last preretirement nonrailroad employer are subject to an earnings deduction.
-Such employment will reduce tier II benefits and supplemental annuity payments, which are not otherwise subject to earnings deductions, by \$1 for each \$2 of earnings received, subject to a maximum reduction of 50 percent.
+Retired employees and spouses, regardless of age, who work for their last pre-retirement nonrailroad employer are also subject to an earnings deduction in their tier II and supplemental annuity benefits, if applicable, of \$1 for every \$2 in earnings up to a maximum reduction of 50 percent.
+Last pre-retirement nonrailroad employment is employment that continues through the annuity beginning date or ended within 6 months of the annuity beginning date.
 These reductions continue after full retirement age.
 Work that begins on the same day as the annuity beginning date is not last pre-retirement nonrailroad employment.

-Retired employees and spouses who have not yet attained full social security retirement age, which ranges from age 65 for those born before 1938 to age 67 for those born in 1960 or later, may also be subject to additional earnings deductions for any earnings, in or outside the rail industry, that exceed certain exempt amounts.
+Retired employees and spouses who have not yet attained full social security retirement age, which ranges from age 66 for those born from 1943 through 1954 to age 67 for those born in 1960 or later, may also be subject to additional earnings deductions for any earnings, in or outside the rail industry, that exceed certain exempt amounts.
 The tier I benefit of these employee and spouse annuities is subject to deduction if earnings exceed the exempt amounts applicable to social security beneficiaries.
-Prior to the calendar year in which full social security retirement age is attained, the deduction is \$1 in benefits for every \$2 of annual earnings exceeding an exempt amount (\$17,640 in 2019).
+Prior to the calendar year in which full social security retirement age is attained, the deduction is \$1 in benefits for every \$2 of annual earnings exceeding an exempt amount (\$18,240 in 2020).